 Keur Daouda Cisse, Thies region, Senegal

 This small village lies one hundred years and nine kilometers from Thies, the third largest city in Senegal, yet it has no electricity.
-Most of its water comes from two wells in village.
+Most of its water comes from two wells in the village.
 Its 300+ residents live in some 19 compounds.

 The females tend to the home, a few sit under a central baobab tree with trays of vegetables to sell.
 Most of the men try to earn a little money selling peanuts if their annual crop yields enough.
-Two men in village drive bush taxis, one drives a bus, one drives a 7-place bush taxi, and one works for Tostan.
+Two men in the village drive bush taxis, one drives a bus, one drives a 7-place bush taxi, and one works for Tostan.

 A significant number of men in the village own parcels of land big enough to attempt cultivating mangos, cashews, and some vegetables such as beans and sorghum.
-Their efforts thus far have been thwarted by lack of water to their fields, which remain parched as rains are sporadic, and prone to drought.
-These farmers consider cultivation of the fields as their only hope of being able to raise the money their families need.
+Their efforts thus far have been thwarted by lack of water in their fields, which remain parched as rains are sporadic, and prone to drought.
+These farmers consider the cultivation of the fields as their only hope of being able to raise the money their families need.